 - Free trial pricing: To entice customers to give their product a try, a lot of companies offer free trials.
 This pricing strategy provides multiple avenues for conversion for customers who are already somewhat invested in and familiar with the product.

-- Cost plus pricing: With this approach to pricing, companies set the cost of their product based on the direct material cost, labour cost, overhead costs and markup percentage.
+- Cost plus pricing: With this approach to pricing, companies set the cost of their product based on the direct material cost, labor cost, overhead costs, and markup percentage.
 They then base the cost off the profit margin.

 - Value-based pricing: Also known as value-optimized pricing, this strategy sets prices according to the perceived or estimated value of a product or service to the customer rather than the cost of the product.